takuyaisomura/computational_cost/README.md

 Fourth-degree cost functions in a 200-dimensional binary state space (N = 200, K = 4) are employed, and M = 20000 states are sampled for each condition.
 The crossover rate is varied between 0 ≤ 𝛾 ≤ 0.5.

+Run 'fig3.m'.
 The simulation should take approximately 38 hours.

 ### fig4